tessam30/FoodForPeaceAnalysis/Results_Summary.md

 |         3| 241,390| 502,710| 170,100| 172,580| 200,640| 264,480| 1,551,902|
 |         1|      NA| 248,080| 221,520| 197,990| 166,620| 483,760| 1,317,971|

-* For each commodity for 480-Title II programs
+* For each commodity for 480-Title II programs (Bulk in bold)

 |Category Description |       1|         2|       3|         4|     totMT|
 |:--------------------|-------:|---------:|-------:|---------:|---------:|